insyri/rstrafes-mod-doc-draft/info/how-to-handshow.md

 # Handshow Guide
-This is a document dedicated to the rules and clarity of recording a handshow that was requested by moderators.
+This is a document dedicated to the recommendations and clarity of recording a handshow that were requested by moderators.
 This does not apply to handshows that were not asked by mods, but is endorsed.

 This is incomplete and needs revision.

-## TLDR
+## TL;DR

 - Have a monitor completely visible
 - Have keyboard completely visible or at least A/D keys